DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ## Installation

-The software is purely written in CUDA using C language as support.
+The software is purely written in CUDA, using C language as support.
 In order to use it you must have installed:

 1. A working gcc compiler.